© Ellie Mahoney

 Chamonix centre has two low altitude nursery ski areas which are easily accessible on foot or by bus, with bus stops right on the doorstep of each one.
 The Savoy slope offers complete beginners a magic carpet and two drag lifts, whilst the Planards slope has several drag lifts and a chairlift.

-Also accessible from the heart of Chamonix town the Brevent cable car will give you access to the two green and 8 blue pistes of Brevent and by taking the liaison cable car, two more green and three blue pistes in Flegere.
+Also accessible from the heart of Chamonix town, the Brévent cable car will give you access to the two green and eight blue pistes, and by taking the liaison cable car, two more green and three blue pistes in Flégère.

-Situated at the top of valley the Le Tour ski area offers plenty of variety for beginner skiers.
-From the nursery slopes of La Vormaine (1500m) to the green and blue runs higher up the mountain, the natural rolling terrain is the perfect place to learn and perfect your skills.
+Le Tour/Balme ski area can be found at the far end of the Chamonix valley and is accessible by ski bus or by car.
+You can also take the train to Vallorcine from where you can get on the Vallorcine gondola, which links up to the ski area.
+The area offers plenty of variety for beginner skiers, from the nursery slopes of La Vormaine (1,500m) to the green and blue runs higher up the mountain, the natural rolling terrain is the perfect place to learn and perfect your skills.